 The shares issued pursuant to the Performance-Based Restricted Stock Agreements vest depending on if the performance obligations are met.
-In general, the performance-based stock units ("Performance PSUs") will be earned based on achievement of pre-established financial and operational performance objectives and will vest on the date the attainment of such performance objectives as determined by the Compensation Committee (the "Committee") of the Board of Directors (the "Board"), subject to the participant's continued employment with the Company.
-The Company has also issued PSUs that vest if the market price of the Company's common stock exceeds a defined target during the performance period ("Market PSUs", together with the Performance PSUs, the "PSUs").
+In general, the performance-based stock units ("Performance PSUs") will be earned based on achievement of pre-established financial and operational performance objectives and will vest on the date the attainment of such performance objectives as determined by the Compensation Committee (the "Committee") of the Board, subject to the participant's continued employment with the Company.
+The Company has also issued performance-based stock units that vest if the market price of the Company's common stock exceeds a defined target during the performance period ("Market PSUs", together with the Performance PSUs, the "PSUs").

-The Company issued 0.4 million and 0.9 million PSUs for the three months ended March 31, 2023, and 2022, respectively.
-As of March 31, 2023, the performance-based provision has not been achieved for any of the outstanding performance-based awards.
+The Company issued 0.4 million and 0.9 million PSUs for the six months ended June 30, 2023, and 2022, respectively.
+As of June 30, 2023, the performance-based provision has not been achieved for any of the outstanding performance-based awards.